 What is the difference between reading about an assassination of a prominent person, and seeing a video of their dying moments?
 There is something invariably powerful, and devastating, no matter the dying person’s litany of mistakes or crimes.

-PLEASE BEWARE: The videos embedded or linked on this post are disturbing.
+The videos embedded or linked on this post are disturbing.

 6. The attempted assassination of Henrik Vorwoed, PM of South Africa